appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

     Rotation angle for the anisotropic highlight in [0,1], mapping a rotation from 0 to 360 degrees.

 *Anisotropy Map*
     Also known as tangent field, encodes the anisotropy directions along X and Y in the Red and Green or Red and Blue channels of the image.
-Appleseed expects Red and Green channels.
+Appleseed expects values encoded in the Red and Green channels.

 -----